huymen/moodle-skillsoft-activity/trunk/skillsoft/README.txt

 this means that a user may have registered in GRADEBOOK as completed and then on a subsequent launch and "restart" of the course in SkillPort the users GRADEBOOK entry will revert to incomplete.

+* Note regarding usage data synchronisation *
+When using Track to OLSA there is no distiction between asset launches from different Moodle Courses.
+This means that if two Moodle courses have the same SkillSoft Asset then access from either course will result in update of the usage data in both.

 TRACK TO LMS MODE
 -----------------